 Click on "Save" to apply the settings.

-Then you have to confirm the changed configuration again by clicking on the check mark in the yellow area and…
+Then you have to confirm the changed configuration again by clicking on the checkmark in the yellow area and...

-Set media sharing
+Set media release

 You should be careful here.
 For example, if you only set videos as "Content Type", photos contained in the share will not be displayed.